icg-innovation/seagrass/README.md

 This package is still in development and is *highly* experimental, therefore the API is subject to frequent and significant change.
 Use with caution.

-NOTE: This package currently holds no license and therefore cannot be copied, distributed, modified, or used research outside the University of Portsmouth without express permission from the authors.
+NOTE: This package currently holds no license and therefore cannot be copied, distributed, modified, or used for research outside the University of Portsmouth without express permission from the authors.

 ## Installation
 To install the `seagrass` Python package, run the following command from your `bash` terminal: